 Twin XL Bedding

-A clean new pillow will only stay that way with a pillow cover.
+Don’t forget a mattress encasement that protects against bedbugs and household allergens and is waterproof.
+Likewise, a clean new pillow will only stay that way with a pillow cover.
 AllerEase makes one that protects against household allergens and is a bedbug barrier.

-Target has lots of ways to shop
+Target has many ways to shop

 You Might Also Want to Read: